HHS-Proclub/escape-of-the-triangle/README.md

 # Escape of the Triangle

-Contains all code for the "Escape of the Triangle" workshop, created by Kyle Fu.
+Contains all code for the "Escape of the Triangle" workshop, created by Kyle.
 The code is split into two sections: Frontend and backend.

 ## Workshop Info